kernelci/kcidb/README.md

     pip3 install --user .

-If you want to hack on the source code, install the package in the editable mode with the `--edit` option.
+If you want to hack on the source code, install the package in the editable mode with the `-e/--editable` option.
 E.g.:

     pip3 install --user --editable .